Madjac33/Unity-Cookbook/Chapter 1: Input System Package/README-input-system-package.md

 1. Create a new 2D Unity project.
 2. Add a game object to represent the player.
 2D Object > Sprites > Square.
 3. Add a 2D Rigidbody to the player object.
 Make sure that gravity scale is set to 0.
 Add a box collider to the player object.
 4. Create a script to handle player movement.
 We will call it "Movement".
 Then, attach the script to the game object that represents the player.
-In the Movement script, make sure you have the proper library linked.<br>
+In the Movement script, make sure you have the proper library linked.

 `using UnityEngine.InputSystem;`<br>
 5. Create an InputAction object.